RoswellCityUK/raspberry-pi-manet-setup/README.md

 Before starting, ensure you have:

-- A Raspberry Pi 4 or 5 with Ubuntu 22.04 Server (arm64) installed.
+- A Raspberry Pi 4 or 5 with Ubuntu 22.04 Server (arm64), or newer installed on all devices.
 - SSH access enabled or a monitor and keyboard attached.
 - A working internet connection (for package installation).
 - Basic knowledge of Linux commands.

 ## Step 1: Enable Wi-Fi Ad Hoc Mode

+This steps have to be followed for each Raspberry PI that will be connected to the network.
+Remember to update each node name or node IP address for each node.

 1. **Update and upgrade packages**: